 To study this program you will need to complete one of the following English proficiency tests:

 - IELTS (Academic): minimum overall band of 5.5 (with no individual band below 5.0)

 - TOEFL (Paper Based Test): minimum score of 530 (TWE 3.5)

 - TOEFL (Internet Based Test - IBT): minimum overall score of 50 (with minimum of 5 in Reading, 5 in Listening, 14 in Speaking and 15 in Writing)

 - Pearson Test of English (Academic) (PTE (A)): minimum score of 42 (with no communication band less than 36)

 - Cambridge English: Advanced (CAE): minimum of 162 with no less than 154 in any component.

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

-When you successfully complete the Advanced Diploma of Engineering Technology - Electrical and achieve a minimum GPA of 3.0, you are guaranteed entry in the following programs and may receive three semesters of advanced standing (equivalent to 144 credit points):
+When you successfully complete the Advanced Diploma of Engineering Technology – Electrical and achieve a minimum GPA of 2.0 (out of 4.0), you are guaranteed entry in the following programs and will receive three semesters of advanced standing (equivalent to 144 credit points):

 - Bachelor of Engineering (Electrical Engineering) (Honours)